From Flat to Hierarchical: Evolving Tree-structured Thoughts for Fine-grained Alpha Mining: Experiments

 In Figure \ref{fig:cumulative_reward}, we further depict the cumulative return of each method on the CSI300 index with the commonly used Top-50/Drop-5 trading strategy.
-The trading strategy selects the top 50 stocks ranked by the alpha scores at each rebalance date, which is set to daily.
-Among them, the bottom 5 stocks are dropped at the next rebalance date and replaced with 5 new stocks from the updated top-ranked stocks.
-Figure \ref{fig:cumulative_reward} shows the definitive superiority of TreEvo over the traditional symbolic approaches in terms of cumulative return under this strategy.
-Except for the very short initial period, TreEvo maintains the leading position throughout the backtest horizon.
-Compared to the strongest baseline, TreEvo achieves a $16.91\%$ improvement in the cumulative return.
-And TreEvo obtains more than $100\%$ excess return by compared to the CSI300 market benchmark (i.e., the gray dash curve in the figure).
-Moreover, as the CSI300 index continuously goes down (get more loses), the rapidly increasing curve of TreEvo demonstrates that real alphas (i.e., the management risks) that are less correlated to beta (i.e., the market risks) have been mined.
+The trading strategy selects the top 50 stocks based on their alpha scores with a daily rebalancing frequency.
+At each rebalance date, the bottom five stocks in the current portfolio are removed and replaced with five new candidates from the updated top-ranked stocks.
+Figure \ref{fig:cumulative_reward} demonstrates the superiority of TreEvo over the traditional approaches in terms of cumulative return under this strategy.
+Except for the very short initial period, TreEvo maintains the leading position throughout the backtest.
+On the whole, TreEvo achieves $21.17\%$ in the cumulative return and more than $58.42\%$ excess return by compared to the CSI300 market benchmark (i.e., the gray dash curve in the figure).
+Moreover, as the CSI300 index continuously goes down, the increasing curve of TreEvo demonstrates that real alphas that are less correlated to beta have been mined.

-To conclude, the performance of TreEvo not only shows its superiority over representative approaches in the quantitative finance industries, but also supports that LLM-driven EAs can be revolutionary tools for alpha mining. \textit{Because it can automatically generate executable codes of powerful alphas in minutes rather than traditionally daily, and without much human efforts in the manufacturing loop}.
+To conclude, the performance of TreEvo not only shows its superiority over representative approaches in the quantitative finance industries, but also supports that LLM-driven EAs can be revolutionary tools for alpha mining.
+LLM-driven EAs can automatically generate executable codes of powerful alphas in minutes rather than traditionally daily, and without much human efforts in the manufacturing loop.